Pooleyo/onsapi/README.md

 ### Installation

-You can install this package using pip:
+You can install this package using pip.

 ```
 pip install onsapi